reneleogp/arduino2arduino-IOT/README.md

 # Send sensor data from one Arduino UNO to another using esp8266 and Firebase

-In this cool [IOT](https://en.wikipedia.org/wiki/Internet_of_things) project you read data from a humidity and temperature sensor connected to one Arduino UNO.
+In this cool [IoT](https://en.wikipedia.org/wiki/Internet_of_things) project, you read data from a humidity and temperature sensor connected to one Arduino UNO.
 Send this data to [Firebase](https://firebase.google.com/) using an esp8266 module and then download the data in another Arduino UNO using an esp8266, to finally display it onto an LCD.

 ## Components and Supplies:
 - Two Arduino UNO